Chat App System Design & Architecture : Key Insights For 2023

 This is where you will need a WebSocket Server to enable the server to send data to the client without the need for a request.

-Chat apps are not only about text messages.
-Users exchange media like images, videos, file, emojis and gifs with each other, almost on a daily basis.
+When designing a chat system, keep in mind that messaging apps are not only about text messages.
+Users exchange media like images, videos, files, emojis, and gifs with each other, almost on a daily basis.
 But where do all these data get stored?

 Well, you’ll need media storage where user information like profile details and media data can be ciphered and stored safely.
 It’s important to note that chat apps come in all shapes and sizes, and the size and functionality of your chat client and server will depend on the intended use of your app.